-6 th 7 th 8 th TH:Re8.1.6.
-TH:Re8.1.7. о TH:Re8.1.8. a.
-Explain how artists make choices based on personal experience in a drama/theatre work. a.
-Identify the artistic choices made based on personal experience in a drama/theatre work. a.
-Recognize and share artistic choices when participating in or observing a drama/theatre work. b.
+6 th 7 th 8th тн:Re8.1.6.
+7 TH:Re8.1.7. o"' TH:Re8.1.8. a.
+Explain how artists make a.
+Identify the artistic choices a.
+Recognize and share choices based on personal made based on personal artistic choices when experience in a experience in a participating in or observing a drama/theatre work. drama/theatre work. drama/theatre work. b.
 Identify cultural perspectives that may influence the evaluation of a drama/theatre work. b.
 Describe how cultural perspectives can influence the evaluation of drama/theatre work. b.
 Analyze how cultural perspectives influence the evaluation of a drama/theatre work. c.
 Identify personal aesthetics, preferences, and beliefs through participation in or observation of drama/ theatre work. c.
 Interpret how the use of personal aesthetics, preferences, and beliefs can be used to discuss drama/theatre work. c.
 Apply personal aesthetics, preferences, and beliefs to evaluate a drama/theatre work.